timescale/docs/use-timescale/compression/compression-design.md

 section covers some of the things you need to take into consideration when designing your database for maximum compression effectiveness.

-## Array format
+## Compressing data

 TimescaleDB is built on PostgreSQL which is, by nature, a row-based database.
-Because time-series data is accessed in order of time, TimescaleDB converts many wide rows of data into a single row of data, called an array form.
+Because time-series data is accessed in order of time, when you enable compression, TimescaleDB converts many wide rows of data into a single row of data, called an array form.
 This means that each field of that new, wide row stores an ordered set of data comprising the entire column.

 For example, if you had a table with data that looked a bit like this: